It’s no secret that I love the Scottish village of Killin; it’s one of my favourite villages in Scotland!

 A lovely autumn drive I recommend is the circuit around Loch Tay.
 It takes just over one hour, and you may be lucky enough to spot red squirrels prancing across the road.

 Killin is the perfect place to stay in Scotland with your furry friend.
-You can take your dog almost anywhere with you in Killin, and there are plenty of dog-friendly accommodation options available on Airbnb.
+You can take your dog almost anywhere with you in Killin, and there are plenty of dog-friendly accommodation options available.

 The Capercaille Restaurant, Shutters Restaurant and the Falls of Dochart Inn are dog-friendly restaurants we tested out with staff that all love dogs.

-Indoor attractions Moirlanich Longhouse and the Scottish Crannog Centre [located nearby] are both dog-friendly, and of course, there’s an abundance of walking trails for you to enjoy with your dog.
+Indoor attractions Moirlanich Longhouse and the Scottish Crannog Centre (update: this sadly burned down in 2021!) are both dog-friendly, and of course, there’s an abundance of walking trails for you to enjoy with your dog.

 Do you feel inspired to visit Killin now?
 Drop me a comment if so!